The Month That Was in Baseball: April 2021

 Friday, April 9

-It took 8,206 games, but the San Diego Padres finally get their first-ever no-hitter as Joe Musgrove ends one of baseball’s most notable streaks and throws nine hitless innings in a 3-0 win at Texas over the Rangers.
+It takes 8,206 games, but the San Diego Padres finally get their first-ever no-hitter as Joe Musgrove ends one of baseball’s most notable streaks and throws nine hitless innings in a 3-0 win at Texas over the Rangers.
 The 28-year-old right-hander racks up 112 pitches—77 of them strikes—and allows only one baserunner when he hits Joey Gallo in the fourth.
 The Globe Life Field crowd of 27,575 applauds the effort of Musgrove, who in 83 previous starts had never gone the distance; in fact, he’d only made it to the end of the eighth once.

 No team had begun its history so long without a no-hitter.
 Two years ago, the Padres passed the Mets (at 8,019) for the most games to start their existence without one—though a dingbat of some sort should be applied to the end of the Mets’ drought in 2012, because Johan Santana’s no-no included a foul ball down the left-field line by the visiting Cardinals that was clearly in fair territory, two years before video replay would have reversed the call.